Hey Kids (Start Here)

 High above him, the sea birds cry.

-The wind hisses irregularly over painted concrete.
+Wind hisses irregularly over painted concrete.

 This plan is getting worse as it evolves, his brain says.
 You realize that, correct?
 What would Hermann say if he could see you now?

-He’d probably say ‘typical’, Newt replies.
+He’d probably say “typical,” Newt replies.

 He walks.

-He walks, and, as he walks, walking comes easier.
+He walks, and as he walks, walking comes easier.

 Newt isn’t quite sure how far he walks before he finds the door.

 He doesn’t see it before he finds it, because it’s recessed in the Wall.
 It’s his fingers, dragging along the rough-edged concrete, that locate it.
 The door is made of metal and painted gray for camouflage.
-It’s covered with iterations of some artist’s tag in blue and green.
+It’s covered with iterations of an artist’s tag in blue and green.

 It is, of course, locked.

-It is still locked when he tries it again, bracing his right leg and putting his left shoulder to the door.
+It’s still locked when he tries it again, bracing his right leg and putting his left shoulder to the door.

 Newt adjusts his glasses, glares up at the Wall, and then back at the door.

-This does not help him.
+This doesn’t help him.

 The kids rage in a muted chorus.